It’s essential to be aware of the cost of an extension if you’re thinking about building on to your home rather than moving to a new house altogether.

 Don’t make changes to the design if you want to cut the cost and extend for under £50,000 or create the best house extension in a different price band.

 ‘It’s important to stick to the plan and design you’ve agreed, as any changes will cost money,’ says surveyor Steven Way.
 ‘Have a proper building contract with an itemised budget and an order of works in place, which will help save you money in the long run.’

-4. Go off-the-shelf not made-to-order
+6. Go off-the-shelf not made-to-order to extend cheaply

 If possible, avoid complicated groundworks, such as building near to trees or drains and sewers, or other buried services, as these will increase groundwork costs.
 Remember, though, that if you live in a period or character property, your choices will be limited.